Table Of Content

 1. Bump Up Your Interest with a CD

-You may even be able to get one of the current top five-year CD’s, with a rate of over 3% APY.
-Of course, a money market account has its perks too because they have some of the good from a savings account and some of the good of a checking account.
+You may even be able to get one of the current top five-year CDs, with a rate of over 4% APY.
+Of course, a money market account has its perks too because they have some of the good from a savings account and some of the good from a checking account.

 You can earn interest on these accounts like with savings, but you’ll get better interest usually.
 It’s going to depend on just where you decide to set up shop, however.